Focus on Africa: Nigerians yearn for more democracy on Democracy Day

 But, as he observes in an interview with RFI, the experience Nigerians have had of democracy has been an unfortunate one.

-According to Ahare, “Democracy has turned out to be more of a ritual of conducting elections every four years, with nothing happening in terms of improving the quality of life for Nigerians.”
+According to Ahire, “Democracy has turned out to be more of a ritual of conducting elections every four years, with nothing happening in terms of improving the quality of life for Nigerians.”

 Furthermore, he regrets the failure of subsequent governments to apply a series of recommendations made by the commission towards enshrining transparency in the electoral process.